Barry Lyons (baseball): After retirement

 Instead of playing for the Rangers in 1996, Lyons became a minor league manager for the next three years.
 He was the manager of the Cincinnati Reds' A-level Charleston Alley Cats in 1998 when he left the team after being denied a promotion.
 He then spent three years in Nashville, Tennessee broadcasting for the Nashville Sounds as well as running a baseball academy.

-In 2002, Lyons moved back to his home town of Biloxi and became involved in efforts to bring professional baseball back to Mississippi's coast where no team had played since 1928.
+In 2002, Lyons moved back to his hometown of Biloxi and became involved in efforts to bring professional baseball back to Mississippi's coast where no team had played since 1928.
 In 2004, he was the general manager for the inaugural season of the amateur Cotton State League's Biloxi Breeze.

 Lyons was married in the early 1990s and had a daughter in the late 1990s.
 He, his family and his father as well as his efforts to bring professional baseball to southern Mississippi were severely affected by Hurricane Katrina.
 The storm devastated the Mississippi coast and Lyons' home in 2005.
 He and his family rode out the storm and lost their house and memorabilia – including his 1986 World Series ring – but all survived.

 Beginning in 2014, Lyons succeeded in bringing Minor League Baseball back to Biloxi.
 The Milwaukee Brewers AA-affiliate Huntsville Stars relocated to Biloxi and were renamed the Biloxi Shuckers.
 The Shuckers played their first game in Biloxi on June 6, 2015.

 On December 15, 2022, Lyons was announced as the manager of the Lexington Counter Clocks of the Atlantic League of Professional Baseball for the 2023 season.

 Personal life

-Barry is married and lives in Biloxi, Mississippi.
+Lyons grew up the youngest of four boys, all star athletes.
+Injuries ended his brothers' careers, and Barry was the only one who turned professional.

+Lyons's first marriage, to his wife Marsha, produced a daughter, but ended in divorce, strained by Lyons's depression, drinking and drug use.

+After years of struggling, he went through treatment in 2012, becoming sober and becoming religious, then marrying his second and current wife, Julie, that same year.
+The couple lives in Biloxi, Mississippi.